Occupy protests in New Zealand: Political contributions

 After the immediate arrival at the camp site, work was divided roughly into three large categories: "Town Planning Activities", "Political Establishment" and "Group Activism".
 Those who had been heavily involved in the original organisation then began to distance themselves from their initial roles as logistical organisers in favor of more political involvement.
-In the first two weeks especially, key strategic and political goals identified prior to arrival at the square were carried out to insure that the Occupation was truly established not only as a physical occupation, but primarily as a political event.
+In the first two weeks especially, key strategic and political goals identified prior to arrival at the square were carried out to ensure that the Occupation was truly established not only as a physical occupation, but primarily as a political event.

 Call for unity of 16 October 2011

 The first political resolution of the Occupation was passed on 16 October.
-The resolution rejected anti-semitism, islamophobia, racism and sexism, and called for unity between the 99%.
-The purpose of this resolution was to immediately diffuse destructive religious tensions between Jews and Muslims, which could have been incited by opportunistic attacks from elements of the radical left against "Zionism" and "Israel".
-The perceived position of the Occupation as a cosmopolitan forum and "neutral ground" required this, if there was any hope of having the safe involvement of either Jews or Muslims in the Occupation.
-The close proximity of the Jewish Synagogue in Grey's Avenue and the not-inconsiderable Muslim student population in the area made this an imperative, in order to avoid even the possibility of offense.
-The resolution appears to have been a success, as no serious complaints were received, and there were no major anti-semitic or islamophobia incidents during the Occupation.
-Muslims and Jews moved freely through the camp and frequently engaged in friendly and enjoyable political discussions.
+The resolution rejected antisemitism, islamophobia, racism and sexism, and called for unity between the 99%.
+The perceived position of the Occupation as a cosmopolitan forum and "neutral ground" required this.
+The resolution appears to have been a success, as no serious complaints were received.